-- 1. Place the DLL Sitecore.
+- 1. Place the Sitecore.
 Publishing.
 Service.
-Delivery.dll in the bin directory of the CD server. - 2.
-Copy the Sitecore.
-Publishing.
-Service.
-ContentAvailability. config file to the CD server and enable it. - 3.
-If you use Solr for content search, enable the Sitecore.Publishing.Service.ContentAvailability.solr.config file. - 4.
+Delivery. dll in the bin directory of the server. - 2.
+Copy the Sitecore.Publishing.Service.ContentAvailability.config file to the server and enable it. - If you use Solr for content search, enable the Sitecore.Publishing.Service.ContentAvailability.solr.config file. - 4.
 Restart your instance.

 When an item is indexed the computed fields below stores the valid inception and expiry dates for each version.
-When a query is issued to content search then the isAvailable flag is checked to ensure the hiding and display of the valid versions in a search context that matches the behaviour of the Item API.
+When a query is issued to content search then the isAvailable flag is checked to ensure the hiding and display of the valid versions in a search context that matches the behavior of the Item API.

-The content availability functionality adds the following new fields:
+The content availability functionality adds the following fields:

-- Computed fields:
+- · Computed fields:

 - versionsunrisedate

 - versionsunsetdate

-- o publishablefrom
+- publishablefrom

-- o publishableto
+- publishableto

-- Virtual field

-- isAvailable
+- · Virtual field: - isAvailable